Balihaarkaur/Fitcheck/README.md

 FitCheck uses Chart.js to visualize the BMI in an interactive bar chart.
 Learn more about it at Chart.js Documentation (https://www.chartjs.org/docs/latest/).

-##Learning Goals
+🧠 Learning Goals

- - DOM manipulation
+DOM manipulation

- - Conditional logic in JavaScript
+Conditional logic in JavaScript

- - Using localStorage for persistence
+Using localStorage for persistence

- - Integrating external libraries (Chart.js)
+Integrating external libraries (Chart.js)

+Modularizing code (HTML, CSS, JS in separate files)

 👩‍💻 Author
 Balihaar Kaur